contao/docs/docs/manual/user-management/users.en.md

 ### Administrator

-**Make him an administrator:** Here you can make the user an administrator.
+**Make the user an administrator:** Here you can make the user an administrator.
 The assignment to a group is then no longer necessary.

 ### User groups